changah-song/fluent-fable/frontend/README.md

 ## Done

+- file structure much better and readable. good React practice learned
+    - learned an Effect is best used and when not
+    - "Thinking in React" tutorial was very useful and still more to learn
 - click again to highlight long sentence ✅
 - text doesn't wrap properly in sentence mode✅
 - can highlight many words at a time... ✅